BBelk/Portfolio/README.md

   [Link to GitHub Page Site](https://BBelk.github.io/Portfolio)

   ## Description
-  This is a react app hosted through GitHub pages.
-This simple site is a portfolio for yours truely.
+  This is my portfolio/personal website.
+Made with React, showcases what I can do inside of what I can do.
+Has a form to sign up for email updates through MailChimp, and has a contact form which actually works like a real contact form.
+File structure isn't great and the navbar doesn't act correctly on mobile but I'll keep working on it.

   ## Usage
   Simply click the link to explore the website.

   ## Technologies
   1. Node.js
   2. React

   ## Visuals